 Nevada law now bans smoking in all areas of grocery and convenience stores, including the gaming areas in these businesses.

 The Nevada Clean Indoor Air Act does not apply to gaming areas of casinos, but does apply in all other areas.
 Smoking is still allowed on the gaming floor of casinos, where children are prevented from loitering by law.
 However, the operator of these facilities can designate separate rooms or areas on or within the gaming floor as non-smoking.
-For example, many casinos now voluntarily offer smoke-free poker rooms.
+For example, many casinos now voluntarily offer smoke-free poker rooms and sportsbooks.

 On the other hand, smoking is not allowed in other areas of casinos, especially those where children are allowed, including restaurants, bars that allow minors, convention facilities (except those used for tobacco-related trade shows, that meet certain conditions), hallways, bathrooms, elevators, employee break rooms, movie theaters, video arcades, etc.